mikeliddle/TunnelTestEnv/Readme.md

 - `-NoProxy` - skip configuring the proxy.
 - `-WithSSHOpen` - open the SSH port on the VM.
 - `-StayLoggedIn` - stay logged in to the accounts after the script finishes.
-- `-UseEnterpriseCa` - use the enterprise certificate instead of a publicly trusted certificate for Tunnel.
+- `-NoPki` - use the publicly trusted certificate instead of an enterprise certificate for Tunnel.

 ## Automate just the Environment